 Call records help you:

-• Track conversations with clients and leads
+Track conversations with clients and leads

-• Review how calls were handled
+Review how calls were handled

-• Monitor AI and receptionist performance
+Monitor AI and receptionist performance

-• Quickly follow up on important messages or requests
+Follow up on messages or requests